 Has awnings and a roomy vestibule

-Bottom-Line: a lightweight, highly durable tent that only lets itself down on account of its slightly stingy peak height and lofty price tag.
+Bottom-Line: a lightweight, highly durable product that only lets itself down on account of its slightly stingy peak height and lofty price tag.

-This tent boasts a 1,500 mm HH, 75-denier fly, a poly taffeta, 5,000 mm HH floor, strong aluminum poles, UV protection, robust shock cords, and an extra pole that stabilizes the entire tent structure against winds of up to 40 mph.
+This product boasts a 1,500 mm HH, 75-denier fly, a poly taffeta, 5,000 mm HH floor, strong aluminum poles, UV protection, robust shock cords, and an extra pole that stabilizes the entire structure against winds of up to 40 mph.

-Perhaps the Tasmanian’s most endearing attribute is that it’s a beginner-friendly tent and very easy to pitch.
-The uncomplicated frame, single-pole hub, continuous pole-and-clip system, and burly size #8 zippers all make setting up a breeze, even for newbies and in inhospitable conditions.
+Perhaps the Tasmanian’s most endearing attribute is that it’s beginner-friendly and very easy to pitch.
+The uncomplicated frame, single-pole structure, continuous pole-and-clip system, and burly size #8 zippers all make setting up a breeze, even for newbies and in inhospitable conditions.

 Weight: 8 lbs